 But I’m big on food safety and would rather be safe than sorry.
-Do I have to refrigerate pies?

 I’d like my Thanksgiving dinner to be memorable for the good time family and friends enjoyed, not their recollections of recovery from food poisoning.